smart-data-models/dataModel.Agrifood/AnimalDisease/doc/spec_ZH.md

       x-ngsi:
         type: Relationship
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     date:
-      description: 'Date of diagnosis of the disease by a veterinarian.'
+      description: Date of diagnosis of the disease by a veterinarian
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     diagnosticTest:
-      description: 'Diagnostic test performed in the animals for the determination of the disease by a veterinarian.'
+      description: Diagnostic test performed in the animals for the determination of the disease by a veterinarian
       type: string
       x-ngsi:
         type: Property